ChristianOellers/Silent-Space/README.md

 It's been intended to be somewhat 'arcade-ish', but with a more decent pace and visual focus.

+### Compatibility

+- Browser with Canvas 2D API support
+- Desktop PC with min.
+800px screen width
+- Decent computing/ graphics power (can be resource intense)
+- Mouse, keyboard, audio output

 ### Playing

-There are a few implicit and random mechanics, as these have been simple to realize without too much conceptual complexity.

-Besides hopefully enjoying the in-game visuals and audio, there's not much to do yet.
-Let it run as background animation if you like, get inspired; or challenged by the greatest enemy of all: The monstrous source code.

-#### Mechanics
+There are no goals or enemies yet, but a score for your numeric needs.

-- Every game start (or reload) generates a different background and some ship settings change slightly
+- Every game start (or reload) generates a different background ambiente, music, and slight ship settings
-- Shooting the weapon might hit something out of screen
+- Weapon can change randomly on hit (sth. out of screen ;)
-  - On every hit, there's a chance to switch weapons randomly

-#### Effects

-- Background changes position over time
+- Difficulty increases over time and affects e.g. particle speed
-- Shield activation causes HUD flickering
-- Being hit by space debris ...
+- Being hit by particle is seemingly unpleasant, and a different experience with or without shield
-  - changes ship model to broken state
-  - causes screen flickering (stereo 3D effect)
-  - changes shield color (visible on next activation)

-### Code

-History
+### History

 - 2013: Project start, concepts and mostly graphics.
 Received few random updates over later years.
 - 2020: I decided to start rebuilding it with current technologies and skills, but it's quite a process!